 Preparation Before the Event

-Before the Sprint Grooming session there needs to be detailed planning beforehand for it to be successful.
-The Product Owner has look through the backlog and prioritize each of the items there.
-The highest priority items are what should get a pull into the next Sprint, with the basis of feedback from management and stakeholders, customers.
+Before the backlog refinement session there needs to be some planning for it to be successful.
+The Product Owner has to look through the backlog and prioritize each of the items there.
+The highest priority items are what will be refined.

-During the Sprint Grooming, you want to be sure a few key factors get tackling.
+During the backlog refinement, you want to be sure a few key factors get tackled:

 Estimate the stories using story points or T-shirt sizing

 Acceptance Criteria - Establish clear and measurable Acceptance Criteria for each User Story.